 Bougainvillea is famous for its brilliant, papery bracts that come in a variety of colors, including shades of pink, purple, and red.
 These vines are perfect for Pergola and Trellises in the warmer regions of the USA, such as the Southwest and Florida, where they can thrive and create a tropical ambiance.

 When selecting a flowering vine be sure to consider your climate, soil type, and the specific needs of the plant.
-Proper care and maintenance, including regular pruning and adequate support on a robust structure such as an Arch or Trellis ensure that your vines flourish and create a stunning display.
+Proper care and maintenance, including regular pruning and adequate support on a robust structure such as an

 Whether you prefer the timeless beauty of climbing roses, the vibrant colors of bougainvillea, or the fragrance of jasmine, these flowering vines will add charm and elegance to your landscape, creating a focal point of beauty and interest throughout the year.